zenml-io/zenml/docs/book/getting-started/system-architectures.md

 on the ZenML dashboard.
-The tenant also needs direct access to parts of the customer infrastructure services to support dashboard control plane features such as CI/CD, triggering and running pipelines, triggering model deployments etc.
+The tenant also needs direct access to parts of the customer infrastructure services to support dashboard control plane features such as CI/CD, triggering and running pipelines, triggering model deployments and so on.

 The advantage of this setup is that it is a fully-managed service, and is very easy to get started with.
-However, for some clients even some metadata can be sensitive: These clients should refer to the other architecture diagram.
+However, for some clients even some metadata can be sensitive; these clients should refer to the other architecture diagram.

 <details>